BeckettFrey/speech-diarizer/README.md

-# Speech Diarizer
+# speech-mine

-A Python tool for extracting transcripts from audio files with speaker diarization and word-level timestamps.
-Combines faster-whisper for transcription with pyannote speaker diarization to create detailed, timestamped transcripts with secondary movie-style formatting.
+Speech diarization and transcript formatting toolkit.
+Extract speaker-labeled transcripts from audio and format them into readable scripts.

 ## Requirements